 - Faster feedback

-- Developers spend more time coding
+- Developers can spend more time coding

-- Quickly rebuild development environments
+- Quickly rebuild development environment